-Ithaca mayor wants supervised heroin injection facility
+Ithaca mayor wants managed heroin injection facility

 Albany, N.Y. — A New York mayor wants his city to be the first in the U.S. to offer a supervised injection facility, where heroin users would be able to shoot up under the care of a nurse.